AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 1. Let's start from analysing indeed/linkedin Job Description, to understand what kind of tool sets need to be ready 2 years later.
 2. The understanding about the knowledge structure to be a fullstack engineer.
 3. Practice git & github
-4. Practice html, css, javascript
+4. Practice html, css, javascript - we may start coding from here, below knowledge is not core content
-5. what is backend/frontend
+5. what is backend/frontend, what is javascript web frameworks
+6. React
-6. database & SQL
+7. database & SQL
-7. Unit test
+8. Unit test
-8. CI/CD
+9. CI/CD
-9. Linux & Container, k8s
+10. Linux & Container, k8s

 ## Group plan
 It is better to have a 10 hours plan for each member on this group, and 30 - 60 minutes face 2 face meeting per week.